 As part of our business strategy, we have developed and may in the future develop product candidates that may be eligible for FDA and European Commission orphan drug designation.
-In August 2016, the FDA granted orphan drug designation to SYNB1020 for the treatment of UCD and in October 2017, the FDA granted orphan drug designation to SYNB1618 for the treatment of PKU.
+In October 2017, the FDA granted orphan drug designation to SYNB1618 for the treatment of PKU.
 Under the Orphan Drug Act, the FDA may designate a product as an orphan drug if it is intended to treat, diagnose or prevent rare diseases or conditions that affect fewer than 200,000 people in the United States.
 In the EU, orphan drug designation may be granted to drugs intended to treat, diagnose or prevent a life-threatening or chronically debilitating disease having a prevalence of no more than five in 10,000 people in the EU.
 The company that first obtains FDA approval for a designated orphan drug for the associated rare disease receives marketing exclusivity for use of that drug for the stated condition for a period of seven years.
 Orphan drug exclusive marketing rights may be lost under several circumstances, including a later determination by the FDA that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantity of the drug.
 Similar regulations are in effect in the EU with a ten-year period of market exclusivity.